Nickelodeon Animation Studio: History

-1990–1998: As Games Animation
+1990–1998: Precursors and origin

-The Nickelodeon Animation Studio's earliest beginnings lie in the roots of the channel's Nicktoons endeavor.
-In 1990, Nickelodeon hired Vanessa Coffey as a creative consultant to develop Nicktoons, charging her with the quest of seeking out new characters and stories that would allow the channel a grand entrance into the animation business.
-The high cost of high-quality animation discouraged the network from developing weekly animated programming.
+Nickelodeon Animation Studio's beginnings lie in the roots of the channel's Nicktoons endeavor.
+In 1990, Nickelodeon hired Vanessa Coffey as a creative consultant to develop Nicktoons, providing her with the task of seeking out new characters and stories that would allow the channel a grand entrance into the animation business.
+The high cost of high-quality animation had discouraged the network from developing weekly animated programming.
 Although most television networks at the time tended to go to large animation houses with proven track records to develop Saturday-morning series, often generally pre-sold characters from movies, toys or comics, Nickelodeon desired differently.
 Inspired by the early days of animation and the work of Bob Clampett, Tex Avery and Chuck Jones, Nickelodeon set out to find frustrated cartoonists swallowed up by the studio system.
 Nickelodeon president Geraldine Laybourne commissioned eight six-minute pilots at a cost of $100,000 each before selecting three.
 Seeking the most innovative talents in the field, the products of this artists' union – Doug, Rugrats and The Ren & Stimpy Show – represented twelve years of budget-building toward that end.
 Coffey was hired as Nickelodeon's Executive Producer of Animation between the pilots and series production.
+The Nicktoons were produced by external studios, Jumbo Pictures, Klasky Csupo and Spümcø, with oversight from Nickelodeon.
+However, this method of production led to both Spümcø and Jumbo Pictures having strained relationships with the network, with only Klasky Csupo retaining a relationship with the network to the present.

-However, despite the best efforts, relations became strained with Ren & Stimpy creator John Kricfalusi.
-In fall 1992, the studio fired Kricfalusi.
+In fall 1992, the studio fired John Kricfalusi and Spümcø from The Ren & Stimpy Show.
 Coffey asserts that John was in breach of contract for not delivering on time, creating disturbing content and going over budget.
 Kricfalusi suspected the real reason was that the network was uncomfortable with more crude humor.
-Nickelodeon objected to most of his proposed plotlines and new characters—including George Liquor, an Archie Bunker-ish "All-American Male."
-After Kricfalusi and Nickelodeon missed several promised new-episode delivery and air dates, the network—which had purchased the rights to the Ren & Stimpy characters from Kricfalusi—negotiated a settlement with him.
+Nickelodeon objected to numerous proposed plotlines and new characters—including George Liquor, an Archie Bunker-ish "All-American Male".
+After missing several promised new-episode delivery and air dates, Nickelodeon's parent company MTV Networks—which had purchased the rights to the Ren & Stimpy characters from Kricfalusi—negotiated a settlement with him.
 The creative tug of war was closely watched by both animators and the television industry and covered in the national press.